-Finally, I will consider a future version of the game to develop the characters' visual stories so that the understanding becomes even more tangible.
+Finally, I will consider a future version of the game to develop the characters' visual stories to make the understanding even more tangible.

 What have I learned?

-I found that environmental problems are more linked to human actions, so they are closely related to responsible people.
+I found that environmental problems are more linked to human actions and closely related to responsible people.

-Mediated learning and tests with e-learning suggested that users could learn some sustainability issues through e-learning, in a playful way and with easy visual identification.
+Mediated learning and tests with e-learning suggested that users could learn about some sustainability issues through e-learning in a playful way and with easy visual identification.

 This is an iterative design project since the problem statement is constantly changing.
 For this reason, I recognize the importance of gradually thinking about new processes that will add and facilitate the usability of this game through new usability tests, evaluating to extend the reach of the project to a more diverse audience, and considering complementary analyses, such as soft skills, social status and representative diversity of the characters to avoid stereotypes.